mne-tools/mne-connectivity/CONTRIBUTING.md

 # Making a Release

-1. In the `gh-pages` branch, create a commit with the documentation from `stable/` copied to a new folder named with the version number of the current version (e.g., `0.7/`).
+1. In the `gh-pages` branch, create a commit with the documentation from `stable/` copied to a new folder named with the major-minor version number of the current version (e.g., `0.7/`).

 2. Create a pull request to the `main` branch with the following changes: